Young woman sits with head in hands processing trauma

 Trauma responses like fawning or excessive people-pleasing can lead to more serious mental health challenges if left untreated.
 If you or someone you know is struggling to break the cycle of people-pleasing behaviors, consider Charlie Health.

-Charlie Health offers virtual mental health treatment for adolescents, young adults, and families experiencing mental health crises.
+Charlie Health offers virtual mental health treatment for people and families experiencing mental health crises.
 Our intensive outpatient program (IOP) combines trauma-informed therapy, group therapy, and family therapy to help you build resilience, begin healing, and break free from cycles of trauma.

 Charlie Health shield logo